andyfry/dotfiles/README.md

 - Homebrew installation of qmk on Big Sur beta.

 ## TODO
+- Set Background and run pywal
+- Have a fix if the Dock breaks
 - vscode settings
 - clone repos
 - Should the repo be called dotfiles?
 Is MacSetup better?